MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 > [!NOTE]
 >
->* Adding `msteams` to data with a Bot Framework action does not work with an Adaptive Card task module.
+>* Adding `msteams` to data with a Bot Framework action does not work with an Adaptive Card dialog.
 >
 >* Primary or desctuctive `ActionStyle` is not supported in Microsoft Teams.